Sarthak2116/spinnaker/README.md

 # spinnaker
-Tessting and getting hands on Spinnaker.
+Testing and getting hands on Spinnaker.